-But client expectations have evolved.
-Businesses use project managers and project management software internally to keep their product development, marketing campaigns, and other important initiatives on time and under budget.
+Project management has been around since the 1950s and has grown exponentially from its inception.
+It is an integral part of a firm’s organizational structure, and law firms use legal project managers and project management software to keep their marketing campaigns and other important initiatives on time and under budget.

 What Is Legal Project Management?

 Legal Project Management (LPM) is a systematic approach to managing legal projects from inception to completion, with the aim of delivering legal services that meet or exceed client expectations.
 The client-focused methodology aims to meet client expectations by breaking down legal matters into smaller, more manageable tasks to improve planning, execution, and monitoring throughout the life cycle of a legal matter.

 The following are 4 steps to manage legal projects: